How to Workout Shoulders Safely

-These are key multi joint and single joint shoulder exercises to include in your workout plan.
+These are just a few of the best multi joint and single joint shoulder exercises to include in your workout plan.
 The best thing about them is that there are so many variations you can do that can make the exercise more difficult or easier.
-For example, if you're having trouble with lateral raises start of by doing them with long resistance bands, then once you're comfortable with that move to the cable machine, and then free weights.
-If you need long resistance bands that won't break, check out our long bands 😉 You can use them for your upper body warm-ups, or use them in place of free weights!
+For example, if you're having trouble with lateral raises start off by doing them with long resistance bands, then once you're comfortable with that move to the cable machine, and then free weights.
+And don't forget to follow our training tips to ensure you're shoulder workouts are effective and safe!

 We're UPPPER Fitness Gear – your new favorite fitness gear company!
 Founded by Iulia Danilova (Fit With Iulia), we strive to make lifting gear that is high-quality, durable, comfortable, stylish, and most importantly, designed to help elevate your workouts to the next level.
 We have Long Bands to help warm your shoulders safely and Wrist Wraps to help you safely push heavy weights overhead – to help you build stronger shoulders as safely as possible!